The Creation of the World

 There will be times in every marriage when a husband and wife need to come back to this.
 Marriage is the joining of one man and one woman by God.
 As the Scripture says, “Therefore a man shall leave his father and his mother and hold fast to his wife, and they shall become one flesh” (2:24).

-If you are married, try to picture God taking your hand and the hand of your spouse, and joining them together.
+If you are married, try to picture God taking your hand and the hand of your spouse and joining them together.
 As He does this, God says, “Go through life together, love each other, and forgive each other.”
 This is what God did for Eve and Adam, and if you are married, this is what God has done for you.
-And when you know that God has joined you and your spouse together, it will help you to weather the most difficult times.
+And when you know that God has joined you and your spouse together, it will help you to weather the toughest storms.